-6.1 Ninhydrin solutions shall be stored in dark, shatter-proof containers to avoid direct exposure to sunlight.

-6.2 Shelf Life

-6.2.1 Ninhydrin solution - one (1) year.
+- 6.1 Ninhydrin solutions shall be stored in dark, shatter-proof containers at all times to avoid direct exposure to sunlight. - 6.2 Shelf Life - 6.2.1 Concentrate and working solution one (1) year.
 (Note) Use may be continued when a positive and negative control test is performed with satisfactory results prior to processing each case.
 This may be continued until un-satisfactory results are observed during control test.